JeeWeetje/iot-workshop/TheThingsNetwork.md

 2. In a dos-box, navigate to the new folder
 3. In this folder, run the following command `npm install -g iothub-explorer@latest` in your command-line environment, to install the latest (pre-release) version of the iothub-explorer tool
 4. Login to the IoT Hub Explorer by supplying your IoT Hub *remembered* `Connection String-primary key` using the command `iothub-explorer login "[your connection string]"`
-5. A session with the IoT Hub will start and it will last for approx. one jour:
+5. A session with the IoT Hub will start and it will last for approx. one hour:

     ```
     Session started, expires Tue Sep 27 2016 18:35:37 GMT+0200 (W. Europe Daylight Time)